kira7777/test/README.md

-This is a Jenkins linked project
+This is the 1str version of the Jenkins linked project
 # test